herve-proeschel/7wondersArchitects/README.md

 1. In the GitHub repository, open **Settings > Pages**.
 2. Set the Pages source to **GitHub Actions**.
 3. Push to `main` or run the **Build and deploy** workflow manually from the Actions tab.
-4. The workflow installs dependencies, checks formatting, lints, builds the app, uploads the `dist/` artifact, and deploys it to GitHub Pages.
+4. The workflow installs dependencies, runs the test suite with coverage, checks formatting, lints, builds the app, uploads the `dist/` artifact, and deploys it to GitHub Pages.

 The workflow uses the Pages-provided base path when building, so the app also works when hosted under a repository subpath.
 Deployment occurs only for the `main` branch; other pushes still run the build job as a validation step.